Dual equivalence graphs and a combinatorial proof of LLT and Macdonald positivity: Resolution of axiom

-The graph in Figure~\ref{fig:box}, which is also not a dual equivalence graph, arises as a connected component of the graph for the Macdonald polynomial $\widetilde{H}_{(5)}(X;q,t)$.
+The graph in Figure~\ref{fig:box} arises from the graph for the Macdonald polynomial $\widetilde{H}_{(5)}(X;q,t)$.
 The transformation of this graph into a dual equivalence graph requires only $\varphi_3$ and $\varphi_4$.
-The result of the transformation is the dual equivalence graph given in Figure~\ref{fig:open-box}.
+The result is the dual equivalence graph given in Figure~\ref{fig:open-box}.
 For this example, axiom $6$ is immediate from axiom $4$ given the size of the graph, and it is mere coincidence that $\psi_4$ was not needed to resolve axiom $4$.

 The graph in Figure~\ref{fig:frog} is also not a dual equivalence graph and also arises as a connected component of the graph for the Macdonald polynomial $\widetilde{H}_{(5)}(X;q,t)$.
 Figure~\ref{fig:frog} shows the resulting dual equivalence graph after implementing the algorithms of Section~\ref{sec:Dgraphs}, this time requiring $\psi_4$ as well as $\varphi_3$ and $\varphi_4$.
 Again, axiom $6$ is immediate from axiom $4$ given the size of the graph.